CacheClip: Accelerating RAG with Effective KV Cache Reuse: Introduction

 \section{Introduction}

 Large language models (LLMs) have demonstrated impressive capabilities in a wide range of applications~\cite{nazi2024large, li2023large, xia2025advancements, luo2025llm4sr}.
 However, their knowledge is inherently constrained by the training corpus: they are unable to capture up-to-date information and lack user-specific knowledge~\cite{cheng2024dated, kandpal2023large, li2024knowledge}.
 To address these limitations and mitigate hallucinations~\cite{huang2025survey}, Retrieval-Augmented Generation (RAG) has emerged as a widely adopted paradigm~\cite{bechard2024reducing}.
 In RAG, a user query is prepended with multiple text chunks retrieved from an external database to provide domain knowledge or user-specific context~\cite{lewis2020retrieval}.
 However, this paradigm comes with significant computational costs.
 RAG substantially increases the input length for large language models, which dramatically slows inference speed, particularly the time to first token (TTFT)~\cite{keles2023computational}.
-For example, processing 200K input tokens with a 14B-parameter model on a high-end A100 GPU takes over 20 seconds of TTFT under single-user conditions~\cite{yang2025qwen2}.
-In multi-user production scenarios, these delays become even longer, resulting in unacceptable user experience.
 Given the wide application of RAG systems, addressing the TTFT bottleneck is a critical challenge.

-Several approaches have been explored to reuse KV cache for reducing the long TTFT, but each has significant limitations.
-Prefix caching~\cite{kwon2023efficient, zheng2023efficiently} skips computation when inputs share identical prefixes with previous requests.
-However, this approach is overly strict for RAG scenarios where retrieved chunks vary across queries.
-Prefix caching typically only benefits the first few chunks, while RAG systems usually involve ten or more retrieved chunks, making it insufficient for meaningful TTFT acceleration.
-A more straightforward approach is direct precomputation: independently precomputing KV cache for each chunk and concatenating selected caches during inference~\cite{gim2024prompt}.
-While this dramatically reduces TTFT, it suffers from two fundamental quality issues.
-First, repeated attention sinks across chunks distort attention distributions, creating a mismatch with training conditions.
-Second, the absence of inter-chunk attention prevents reasoning across retrieved documents—a critical capability for queries requiring cross-document analysis.
-Consequently, direct precomputation sacrifices generation quality for speed.